greenelab/deep-review/sections/02_intro.md

 massive convergence on these approaches that occurred in the field of image analysis.
-In this review, we discuss whether this is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods more challenging or less fruitful.
+In this review, we discuss whether this is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods more challenging or less fruitful to apply.

 `TODO: not sure if it should go here, but somewhere we should talk about how we wrote this thing, since it is still somewhat unconventional to have a review